Alheimsins/strompriser/README.md

 # strompriser
-Module for retrieving the prices fro electricity in Norway from www.hvakosterstrommen.no
+Module for retrieving the prices for electricity in Norway from www.hvakosterstrommen.no